• Skip to primary navigation

 • Fitting a Waste Disposal Unit or Waste Disposer

-Waste disposal unit fitting - How to fit or install a waste disposal unit and how they work
+Waste disposal unit fitting - In this guide you will learn all about how to fit a waste disposal unit to a sink in your home and also all about how they work

 • How Waste Traps

-Waste traps and how they work - How sink, bath, toilet and shower waste traps and u bends work.
+Waste traps and how they work - In this guide learn all about how sink, bath, toilet and shower waste traps such as P traps, bottle traps and u bends work

 This page includes links to all of our Water, Water Pipes and Water Systems related DIY how to projects.
 Browse through the below list and click on your chosen link to view the project information.